Skip to main content

 However, subsequent re-analysis of the WHI data, along with newer studies, has painted a much clearer picture.
 The original study primarily involved older, post-menopausal women (mean age 63) and used non-bioidentical hormones (conjugated equine estrogens and a synthetic progestin).

-This re-evaluation gave rise to the “timing hypothesis,” which posits that the cardiovascular effects of are highly dependent on a woman’s age and her proximity to menopause.
+This re-evaluation gave rise to the “timing hypothesis,” which posits that the cardiovascular effects of hormone therapy are highly dependent on a woman’s age and her proximity to menopause.
 When initiated in younger, healthy women who are early in the menopausal transition (typically under age 60 or within 10 years of their final menstrual period), bioidentical hormone therapy appears to have neutral or even beneficial effects on cardiovascular health.

 The risks identified in the WHI were primarily in women who started therapy many years after menopause, when underlying atherosclerosis may have already been present.